 BAs are primarily project delivery people.
 BAs are essentially responsible for defining and controlling scope and managing changes and impacts arising from IT projects.
 Sounds a bit like a Project Manager, right?
 Putting it simply, BAs are execution people – they do the work as opposed to making sure it’s done (which is what a PM does).

-1) Business Requirements
+1) Business Analyst Responsibilities and Requirements

 All projects have requirements that define the project scope in detail.
 If you don’t have these requirements clearly defined – the project is almost certainly set up to fail!